| Previous | Contents | Index |

 On OpenVMS, whether using PMDF TEST/CHANNEL X400 or the

-or master_debug
+slave_debug or master_debug keywords, an

 additional level of detail, showing every I/O operation as well as